-- ED can be associated with a number of contributing conditions, e.g. hypertension, diabetes mellitus, hypercholesterolaemia, cardiovascular disease, depression and lower urinary tract symptoms (LUTS).
-As a result, all men with ED should be advised to consult their doctor within 6 months for a clinical review of potential underlying conditions and risk factors associated with ED

-- Provide appropriate advice on lifestyle factors and general healthy living, including:

-- Losing weight

-- Giving up smoking

-- Cutting back on alcohol/recreational drugs

-- Exercising regularly

-- Reducing stress

-- You can also offer the man a health check, if available - You may also want to check if the man is buying products from unregulated sources.
+- ED can be associated with a number of contributing conditions, e.g. hypertension, diabetes mellitus, hypercholesterolaemia or cardiovascular disease.
+As a result, all men with ED should be advised to consult their doctor within 6 months for a clinical review of potential underlying conditions and risk factors associated with ED - Provide appropriate advice on lifestyle factors and general healthy living, including: - Losing weight - Giving up smoking - Cutting back on alcohol/recreational drugs - Exercising regularly - Reducing stress - You may also want to check if the man is buying products from unregulated sources.
 It is important to explain these products are not tested for their safety or effectiveness, may not contain the ingredients listed within them and are therefore potentially dangerous, unlike product sourced from a pharmacy and medicines obtained via prescription from the doctor